-Bullying: Bullying is unwanted, aggressive behaviour among school aged children that involves a real or perceived power imbalance.
+Bullying (including cyber bullying, prejudice based and discriminatory bullying): Bullying is unwanted, aggressive behaviour among school aged children that involves a real or perceived power imbalance.
 The behaviour is repeated, or has the potential to be repeated, over time.
 Both children who are bullied and who bully others may have serious, lasting problems.
 In order to be considered bullying, the behaviour must be aggressive and include:

-An Imbalance of Power: Children who bully use their power-such as physical strength, access to embarrassing information, or popularity-to control or harm others.
+• An Imbalance of Power: Children who bully use their power-such as physical strength, access to embarrassing information, or popularity-to control or harm others.
 Power imbalances can change over time and in different situations, even if they involve the same people.

 • Repetition: Bullying behaviours happen more than once or have the potential to happen more than once.
-Bullying includes actions such as making threats, spreading rumours, attacking someone physically or verbally or for a particular reason e. g. size, hair colour, race, gender, sexual orientation, and excluding someone from a group on purpose.
+Bullying includes actions such as making threats, spreading rumours, attacking someone physically or verbally or for a particular reason e.g. size, hair colour, race, gender, sexual orientation, and excluding someone from a group on purpose.

-Sexting: Sexting is when someone sends or receives a sexually explicit text, image or video.
+Nude or semi-nude images: This is when someone sends or receives a sexually explicit text, image or video.
 This includes sending 'nude pics', 'rude pics' or 'nude selfies'.
 Pressuring someone into sending a nude picture can happen in any relationship and to anyone, regardless of their age, gender or sexual preference.
 However, once the image is taken and sent, the sender has lost control of the image and these images could end up anywhere.
-By having in their possession, or distributing, indecent images of a person under 18 on to someone else, young people are not even aware that they could be breaking the law as stated as these are offences under the Sexual Offences Act 2003
+By having in their possession, or distributing, indecent images of a person under 18 on to someone else, young people are not even aware that they could be breaking the law as stated as these are offences under the Sexual Offences Act 2003.